-Obviously, we have a natural operation of the special orthogonal group $\SO(n)$ on $\VConv(\R^n)$ given by $[g\cdot\mu](f):=\mu(f\circ g)$ and this operation respects the homogeneous decomposition.
-The Hadwiger theorem provides a characterization of the space $\VConv_i(\R^n)^{\SO(n)}$ of all $\SO(n)$-invariant valuations in $\VConv_i(\R^n)$.
+Obviously, we have a natural action of the special orthogonal group $\SO(n)$ on $\VConv(\R^n)$ given by $[g\cdot\mu](f):=\mu(f\circ g)$ and this action respects the homogeneous decomposition.
+The Hadwiger theorem on convex functions provides a characterization of the space $\VConv_i(\R^n)^{\SO(n)}$ of all $\SO(n)$-invariant valuations in $\VConv_i(\R^n)$.
 To state it, we first need to discuss the relevant class of invariant valuations introduced by Colesanti, Ludwig and Mussnig in \cite{ColesantiEtAlHadwigertheoremconvex2020}.
-Let $C_b(0,\infty)$ denote the space of all continuous functions on $(0,\infty)$ with support bounded from above and consider the subspace $D^n_i$ for $1\le i\le n-1$ given by
+Let $C_b((0,\infty))$ denote the space of all continuous functions on $(0,\infty)$ with support bounded from above and consider the subspace $D^n_i$ for $1\le i\le n-1$ given by

 \begin{theorem}[\cite{ColesantiEtAlHadwigertheoremconvex2020} Theorem 1.4] Let $1\le i\le n-1$.
 For every $\zeta\in D^n_i$ there exists a unique valuation $V^*_{i,\zeta}\in \VConv_i(\R^n)^{\SO(n)}$ such that